10 Tech Careers That Don't Involve Coding

 User Interface Designer

-Similar to UX, but user interface design (UI) gives greater emphasis to the design of the interface.
+This is similar to UX, but user interface design (UI) gives greater emphasis to the design of the interface.

 UI designers establish the look and feel of a software’s interface.
-UI designers are often responsible for:
+UI designers often are responsible for:

-- Visual design through each stage from brainstorming to engineering
+- Visual design through each stage from brainstorming to engineering.

-- Clear communication of ideas and instructions to users through well-designed wireframes, storyboards, user flows, and sitemaps
+- Clear communication of ideas and instructions to users through well-designed wireframes, storyboards, user flows, and sitemaps.

-- Making the interface a cohesive whole by intentionally designing each element of the site or web app to ensure they all work together
+- Making the interface a cohesive whole by intentionally designing each element of the site or web app to ensure they all work together.

 National Average Salary for UI Designers: $61,308